 The mission of INoPSU is the advancement of knowledge of uncommon childhood infections and disorders and the participation of paediatricians in surveillance on a national and international basis so as to achieve a series of benefits.

 The mission of this website is to collect information about the advancement of knowledge of uncommon childhood infections and disorders, aiming to facilitate sharing information and collaboration between researchers from different nations and scientific disciplines.

-The terms of reference of the organisation were re-written following the 7th INOPSU business meeting.
-Please click here to download a copy.
+The terms of reference of the organisation were re-written following the 9th INoPSU business meeting in Vancouver.

 Currently INoPSU does not receive any funding.
 Each individual national unit has their own source of funding.
 A small amount of which is put aside to help develop INoPSU activities.